 Caverns, Caves, & Mines

-Kartchner Caverns or Colossal Cave Mountain Park - Caverns are cool, literally, and there are plenty of unique tours.
+Kartchner Caverns or Colossal Cave Mountain Park – Caverns are cool, literally, and there are plenty of unique tours.
 Kartchner is one of the most popular cave tours in America.
-It's a live cave.
-Colossal is a dormant cave, meaning it is dry and no longer growing.
+It’s a live cave.
+Colossal is a dormant cave, meaning it is dry and no longer growing, but there are still great tours, including a Latter Tour.

 Possibilities We Have Not Yet Experienced.

-Disruptive Paintball in Marana off Tangerine is popular, according to the number of Groupons recently sold as of 09/20/2016.
+Disruptive Paintball in Marana off Tangerine is popular, according to the number of Groupons recently sold.
+Unfortunately, the paintballers have taken their adventures to Sasco Smelter, the smelter used in the Old Silverbell Mining days.

 If you have not read our first List of Things to do with Kids in Tucson click here.